 Business & Management (Administrative Sciences)

-The programs of the Administrative Sciences department are designed to meet emerging challenges and complex problems in our ever-expanding global business environment.
-Our programs, whether they are certificate or degree, are designed around an understanding that the future of business is unpredictable: solutions that work today may be obsolete tomorrow, and long-term success depends on critical thinking and the ability to make informed decisions based on accurately researched data, improvisation, and authentic, hands-on experience.
+The business and management programs of the Administrative Sciences department are designed to meet emerging challenges and complex problems in our ever-expanding global business environment.
+Our programs, whether they are degree or certificate, are designed around an understanding that the future of business is unpredictable: solutions that work today may be obsolete tomorrow, and long-term success depends on critical thinking and the ability to make informed decisions based on accurately researched data, improvisation, and authentic, hands-on experience.

 The department recognizes that today’s fast-paced, and often volatile, global economy demands a new breed of business leader who is able to think strategically and holistically about business, and able to understand the interconnected nature of the twenty-first-century economy.
 Today’s business leaders must be strategic visionaries who can prepare organizations for innovation and change in the global environment.